sanjaikumar-56/100DaysOfCode-DS-ML/README.md

 Outliers can distort insights and affect machine-learning models.
 Using IQR, we can identify and treat extreme values.
 Techniques like **removal and capping** help keep the data distribution realistic and model-friendly.

+## 🧩 Day 37 - Feature Scaling (Standardization and Normalization)

+### 🔹 Topics Covered
+- Understanding the need for scaling
+- Standardization using `StandardScaler()`
+- Normalization using `MinMaxScaler()`
+- Combining scaled data with original dataset
+- Comparing results of both techniques

+### 🧠 Summary
+Feature scaling ensures that numerical features are on the same scale, improving model accuracy and convergence.
+**Standardization** centers data around the mean with unit variance, while **Normalization** rescales values between 0 and 1.
+These steps are essential in **machine learning preprocessing**.